-> Subsequent Events
+Subsequent Events

 Management has evaluated all events subsequent to the balance sheet date and through the report date, which is the date these financial statements were available to be issued.
-Management determined there is one subsequent event which requires disclosure.
-On May 19, 2022, the Board of Directors approved the purchase of these modulars.
-The modulars were purchased in August 2022 for \$824,149.
+Management determined there are no subsequent events which require disclosure.